 When the weather gets warm it’s time to break out the lightweight shoes.
 Strappy leather sandals, flats, loafers, and casual sneakers are all great choices.

-If you’re going to be traveling to Europe I suggest leaving the uncomfortable shoes at home.
-But that doesn’t mean you need to bring ugly running shoes but I suggest a pair of cute sneakers, flat boots and a pair of comfortable sandals.
-If you do bring a pair of impractical shoes for going out make sure they’re not going to kill your feet.
+If you’re going to be traveling to Europe, I suggest leaving the uncomfortable shoes at home.
+But that doesn’t mean you need to bring ugly running shoes.
+I suggest a pair of cute sneakers, flat boots, and a pair of comfortable sandals.
+If you do bring a pair of impractical shoes for going out, make sure they’re not going to kill your feet.
 Also remember that a quality set of insoles can make shoes more comfortable.